noah-owens/Character-Forge/README.md

 ## Contributing

 If you would like to help out, don't hesitate to create a pull request!
-Both code, and non-code contributions are welcome.
+Both code and non-code contributions are welcome.
 Alternatively, create an issue with the tag "suggestion" and I'll be sure to give it a look!

 ## Contact